mittal1787/are-we-really-load-generating/new-experiments/experiment6/README.md

 With the server results, to measure the tail latencies, measure the difference between the timestamps of when the packet was sent and when the packet was recieved. `tcpdump` gets the packets at the network layer as opposed to the application layer, so the latency by `tcpdump` discards the client queueing delay.

-Moreover, to see some latency change across the second server, `tcpdump` across the first server can see the packets sent from the first server to the second server and compute the latency between the two server.

 ### Hypothesis

 Many workload generators, particularly wrk2 family workload generators, will fail to record the accurate tail latency due to client side queueing delay.
-Moreover, due to variations among distributed systems, there will be more errors in recording the tail latency accurately.

 ### Important update
 You can make modifications to main.go and add some line of code that will make some sort of impact on the tail latency.
-However, the tail latency from the workload generators should match nearly that of what tcpdump returns.
+However, the tail latency from the workload generators should match nearly that of what tcpdump returns

 ## Tests to run
-For wrk2 family workload generators, run the tests for 100 RPS, 200 RPS, 250 RPS, 500 RPS, 1000 RPS, 2000 RPS, 2500 RPS, 5000 RPS, 10000 RPS, 20000 RPS, 25000 RPS, 50000 RPS, 100000 RPS.
+For wrk2 family workload generators, run the tests for 100 RPS, 200 RPS, 250 RPS, 500 RPS, 1000 RPS, 2000 RPS, 2500 RPS, 5000 RPS, 10000 RPS, 20000 RPS, 25000 RPS, 50000 RPS, 100000 RPS, 200000 RPS, 500000 RPS, 1000000 RPS.
 Run the thread combinations of 1 thread, 2 threads, 4 threads, 8 threads, 10 threads, 12 threads, 16 threads, and 24 threads.
-Try 10, 20, 25, 50, 100, 200, 500, 1000, and 10000 connections.
+Try 10, 20, 25, 50, 100, 200, 500, 1000, 10000, and 100000 connections.

 Repeat similar experiments for other workload generators as well.